The 10th Interview:

 Although the interview with Crossan Hoover could not be admitted into evidence, the prosecutor’s knowledge of the case was informed by that.
 Hoover spoke in detail about how Mark instigated the crime and was there when the murder was committed.

 Mark challenges the motives for the crime that were advanced against him.
 He states that the Pendragon book, Imperial Marin was simply a novel — a book that he was writing about a future kingdom in Marin that had become a powerful nation.
 Undoubtedly, Mark had been working on the book for years.
-His attorney, Carl Shapiro, called Pendragon “absurd upon absurd.”
-(Murder in Camelot) and dismissed it as a fantasy
+His attorney, Carl Shapiro, called the Pendragon Plot “absurd upon absurd.”
+(Murder in Camelot) and dismissed it as a fantasy novel.

 The jurors were instructed to limit the use of Pendragon when considering the evidence and stated that it did not factor into their decision.
 However, there might be more to Mark’s dreams of Pendragon than a novel.
 Mark increasingly seemed to take Pendragon seriously before the crime, including suggesting to a business partner that it would be nice if Marin were under his control.
 (California Magazine, “Medieval Murder in Marin,” Jan.
 1983.)
 A friend of Mark’s testified that they went to Mt.
 Tamalpais and Mark identified sites that could be used to defend Marin after an insurrection.
 That Pendragon was a book did not mean that it was only a book.